-Payor Authorization Payment Medicare/Medicaid No Pre-Authorization required WMCMH will pay the balance of Medicare Deductible and co- the Medicare deductible and insurance amounts covered by co-insurance, if Medicare Medicaid allowed total is less than the contracted rate.
+Payor Authorization Payment Medicare/Medicaid No Pre-Authorization required WMCMH will pay the balance of Medicare Deductible and co- the Medicare deductible and insurance amounts covered by Retroactive assessment and co-insurance, if Medicare Medicaid authorization, according to allowed total is less than the criteria, will then be completed by WMCMH. contracted rate.
 Medicare/ Medicaid No Pre-Authorization required.
-WMCMH will pay the balance of Medicaid Exhausted Provider notifies WMCMH when contracted rate not covered by Medicare is exhausted.
+WMCMH will pay the balance of Medicare Exhausted Provider notifies WMCMH when contracted rate not covered by Medicare is exhausted.
 Medicare if criteria are met.
 Assessment and authorization, according to criteria, will then be completed by WMCMH.
 Commercial Insurance/ No Pre-Authorization required.
-CMH will pay the balance of the Medicaid Third-Party Liability (TPL) deductible and co-insurance, if Commercial Insurance pays % of the TPL allowed amount is less per diem than the total contracted rate, if criteria are met.
+CMH will pay the balance of the Medicaid Third-Party Liability (TPL) Retroactive assessment and deductible and co-insurance, if Commercial Insurance pays % of authorization, according to the TPL allowed amount is less per diem criteria, will then be completed than the total contracted rate, if by WMCMH. criteria are met.
 Commercial Insurance/ No Pre-Authorization.
-Provider WMCMH will pay the balance of Medicaid notifies WMCMH when contracted rate not covered by commercial insurance TPL if criteria are met. exhausted.
-Assessment and

-Commercial Insurance pays for specified # of sessions or \$ amount, and Medicaid pays remainder authorization, according to criteria, will then be completed by WMCMH.
+Provider WMCMH will pay the balance of Medicaid notifies WMCMH when contracted rate not covered by commercial insurance TPL if criteria are met.
+Commercial Insurance pays for exhausted.
+Assessment and specified # of sessions or \$ authorization, according to amount, and Medicaid pays criteria, will then be completed remainder by WMCMH.
 Medicare Insurance only No Pre-Authorization required.
 No WMCMH payment.